PSGCNet: A Pyramidal Scale and Global Context Guided Network for Dense Object Counting in Remote Sensing Images: Experimental results

 \subsection{Implementation details}

-We implement our proposed PSCNet in PyTorch~\cite{paszke2019pytorch} with an ene-to-end manner.
-All the experiments are implemented on an NVIDIA 2080Ti GPU.
-A truncated VGG19~\cite{simonyan2014very} pre-trained on ImageNet~\cite{krizhevsky2012imagenet} is taken as backbone, with the fully connected layers and the last pooling layer are removed.
-During training, the initial learning rate is 1e-5 and Adam optimizer~\cite{kingma2014adam} is used.
+We implement our proposed PSGCNet in PyTorch and train it in an end-to-end manner.
+All the experiments are conducted on one NVIDIA 2080Ti GPU.
+A truncated VGG19~\cite{simonyan2015very} pre-trained on ImageNet~\cite{krizhevsky2012imagenet} is taken as the backbone, with the fully connected layers and the last pooling layer removed.
+During training, the initial learning rate is 1e-5, and Adam optimizer is used.
 For better training and avoiding overfitting, random crop and horizontal flipping are applied for augmentation.
-Specifically, the crop size is $256\times256$ for ShanghaiTech Part\_A, UCF\_CC\_50 and RSOC\_building datasets with smaller sizes images, and $512\times512$ for shanghaiTech Part\_B, UCF\_QNRF, RSOC\_small-vehicle, RSOC\_large-vehicle and RSOC\_ship, since they have large image resolutions which make regular CNNs unable to deal with various scale variation, therefore, we limit the shorter side of each image within 2048 pixels for them.
-In addition, for all the datasets, 10\% images are random sampled for validation from each training set.
+Specifically, the crop size is $256\times256$ for RSOC\_building datasets, ShanghaiTech Part\_A, and UCF\_CC\_50, and $512\times512$ for RSOC\_small-vehicle, RSOC\_large-vehicle, RSOC\_ship, CARPK, PUCPR+, DroneCrowd, ShanghaiTech Part\_B and UCF\_QNRF, since they have large image sizes.
+In addition, for all the datasets, 10\% of the images are randomly sampled for validation from each training set.
 The batch size is set 1 for all the datasets.